-The commentaries below appeared as weekly commentaries in the Wyoming Tribune Eagle until early February 2017.
+The commentaries below appeared as weekly columns in the Wyoming Tribune Eagle until early February 2017.
 The 2016, 2015, and 2014 and earlier columns are posted on the other "Columns" pages.
+Many of these appered in tandem in the Casper Star Tribune.

 A few months ago, when several Wyoming newspapers were acquired by AP Media of the Rockies, local WTE columnists were informed we would no longer be paid.
 The Casper Star Tribune, which ran my columns for two years, never paid me.